-For the lovers of sea the magical island of Santorini have you covered since it boasts some of the most fine beaches in the Mediterranean.
+For the lovers of the sea, the magical island of Santorini has you covered since it boasts some of the finest beaches in the Mediterranean.

-The volcanic nature of the island has created beautiful places with uniquely colored sand but here it should be noted that while most beaches in Santorini have black volcanic sand, there are also beaches with white, gray, and red sand or even volcanic pebbles.
+The volcanic nature of the island has created beautiful places with uniquely coloured sand but here it should be noted that while most beaches in Santorini have black volcanic sand, there are also beaches with white, grey, and red sand or even volcanic pebbles.

 Accessed by boat, the Red Beach or Kokkini Paralia as called by the locals is located near the village and ancient site of Akrotini.
 Santorini’s Red Beach offers the most unique and stunning view.
 The beach gets its name from the lava red cliffs and red sand.

 White Beach or Aspri Paralia

 Another beautiful breathtaking beach that can only be accessed by foot or by Sea Taxis.
 Lying right next to the Red beach it is such a quiet and extreme setting for a beach.